HAF Intern- Marrakech

 It will also provide the schools the opportunity to deliver workshops on environmental education, engaging and raising awareness of the importance of trees for mountain communities and the negative effects of deforestation.
-The teachers emphasised that the children would be given responsibility for taking care of the seedlings, led by their Environmental Clubs, which will help to improve the children’s organisation, leadership and motivation skills.
+The teachers emphasized that the children would be given responsibility for taking care of the seedlings, led by their Environmental Clubs, which will help to improve the children’s organization, leadership, and motivation skills.

 However, on asking further questions, it became clear that for this community, the trees are more than just an economic venture or a symbolic environmental act.

 It is clear that the income generated from this project, in co-operation with the High Atlas Foundation, will make a big difference for these schools.
-Tagelft Lycée’s principal hoped that in future, the extra money would go towards building a well for the school’s water supply, solar panels to provide the classrooms with electricity, and importantly, to provide extra income that is independent from the Delegation for Education’s funding.
+Tage left Lycée’s principal hoped that in the future, the extra money would go towards building a well for the school’s water supply, solar panels to provide the classrooms with electricity, and importantly, to provide extra income that is independent of the Delegation for Education’s funding.

 Bouchane Secondary School, Bouchane

-In contrast to Tagelft, the small town of Bouchane finds itself in much flatter, more arid country.
-What they do share however, is a lack of trees and vegetational cover, similarly caused by excessive land clearing and cattle grazing in the past.
+In contrast to Tagelft, the small town of Bouchane finds itself in a much flatter, more arid country.
+What they do share, however, is a lack of trees and vegetational cover, similarly caused by excessive land clearing and cattle grazing in the past.